 Do you want to prepare the turkey and a smorgasbord of sides for your pals, or will the menu planning be a group effort?
 You’ve got options.

 Option A: Do it all.
-If your budget allows, and you’re feeling generous (‘tis the season of giving), you can choose to cover everything – the food shopping, costs and prep.
+If your budget allows, and you’re feeling generous (‘tis the season of giving), you can choose to cover everything – the food, the decorations, and the prep.
 All your guests need to do is show up hungry.

 Option B: Divide and conquer.
-Create a list of everyone's favorite Thanksgiving dishes, drinks and desserts and have each of your friends select one or more to bring.
+Create a list of everyone's favorite Thanksgiving dishes, drinks, and desserts, and have each of your friends select one or more to bring, potluck style.
 This helps to keep costs down, and there’s less prep and cooking for the host!

 Option C: Keep the receipts.
 If you'd like to prepare everything yourself, but can’t afford to cover all the costs, keep a record of the amount of money you spend on your Friendsgiving grocery trip.
 When inviting your guests, make sure you give them a heads up that you'd like them to chip in for costs.